AltArchivist/602-AU-ALT/README.md

 <i>But in all seriousness</i>, this probably won't get much use.
 I will post updates occasionally.

 CURRENT PROJECTS: MTale [https://bit.ly/m-tale] (NAME TBD)

+CRITICAL NOTICE: THIS PROJECT IS UNDER CC-BY-NC-SA 4.0 LICENSE.